-1 For more information on the adoption of EU rules on the ETS support system to accelerate the use of SAF see the Delegated Regulation C(2025)681 and its Annex document on laying down detailed rules for the yearly calculation of price differences between eligible aviation fuels and fossil kerosene and for the EU ETS allocation of allowances for the use of eligible aviation fuels at: https://climate.ec.europa.eu/news-your-voice/news/adoption-eu-rules-ets-support-system-accelerate-use-sustainable-aviation-fuels-2025-02-06_en
+&lt;sup>1 For more information on the adoption of EU rules on the ETS support system to accelerate the use of SAF see the Delegated Regulation C(2025)681and its Annex document on laying down detailed rules for the yearly calculation of price differences between eligible aviation fuels and fossil kerosene and for the EU ETS allocation of allowances for the use of eligible aviation fuels at: https://climate.ec.europa.eu/news-your-voice/news/adoption-eu-rules-ets-support-system-accelerate-use-sustainable-aviation-fuels-2025-02-06\en

-2 Based on an assumed average EU ETS allowance price of 75 €/tonne.
+&lt;sup>2 Based on an assumed average EU ETS allowance price of 75 €/tonne.
 This price is used throughout this article.

 The SAF allowances can be awarded for the use of fuels which are eligible under ReFuelEU aviation which do not stem from fossil fuels.
 The final level of financial support depends both on the category of fuel and specific attributes of the aircraft operator.
-Some examples are outlined below3:
+The level of support based on different alternative aviation fuel categorisations has been outlined in the visual below, see Figure 1: